- Eastern Islamic Art

 Less usual colours were introduced into Iznik ceramics in the mid-sixteenth century, especially pastel tones such as salmon, ochre, lavender blue and violet, which were sometimes applied in the engobe as background colours.

-Aynard collection.
-Acquired by Calouste Gulbenkian in Paris, December 15th,1913.
+Aynard Collection.
+Acquired by Calouste Gulbenkian, Paris, 15 December 1913.